Whole Earth Brands Reports Third Quarter 2022 Results

 Full year guidance updated for sales momentum and currency impact

 CHICAGO, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Whole Earth Brands, Inc. (the “Company” or “we” or “our”) (Nasdaq: FREE), a global food company enabling healthier lifestyles through premium plant-based sweeteners, flavor enhancers and other foods, today announced its financial results for its third quarter ended September 30, 2022.
+09, 2022 (GLOBE NEWSWIRE) -- Whole Earth Brands, Inc. (the "Company" or "we" or "our") FREE, a global food company enabling healthier lifestyles through premium plant-based sweeteners, flavor enhancers and other foods, today announced its financial results for its third quarter ended September 30, 2022.

 Third Quarter Highlights